-Finally, he returned to the ER, where it was discovered that he was suffering from liver failure and kidney failure, from proved fatal.
-The lawsuit claims that the multi-organ failure was due to an allergy to the antibiotic, which could have been detected with a proper blood work-up.
+Finally, he returned to the ER, where it was discovered that he was suffering from liver failure and kidney failure, which proved fatal.
+The lawsuit claims that the multi-organ failure was due to an allergy to the antibiotic, which could have been detected with a proper blood workup.
 It alleges that such a blood test was never done.

 Source: Insurance Journal, “$2.5M Settlement In Hawaii Malpractice Began With a Toe“, November 15, 2013